What are omatsuri, Japanese festivals like? Each festival has each meaning, which is closely related to religious events.

 #2: Shateki: Shooting game

-#1: Consult your “tummy” frequently if he/she can afford accepting any more food.
-You might have to prepare some medicine for your “tummy chan!”
+#1: Consult your “tummy” frequently if it can afford to accept any more food.

 #2: Take a digital camera or make sure the battery of the camera is fully charged full.
 Your camera also needs to have a strap to be put around your neck otherwise you will be excited enough to drop a camera off your hands.